mentality-prj/mentality-back/README.md

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+### Added Dependencies

+class-transformer:is a library used to transform plain JavaScript objects into class instances and apply serialization rules.
+It helps enforce strong typing and data consistency in NestJS applications by mapping request/response payloads into well-defined DTO (Data Transfer Object) classes.